M-Bahy/GUC-System-Opener/README.md

 Install [Google Chrome](https://www.google.com/chrome/) , if you changed the default installation directory update your chrome.exe path in the .env file <br /><br />
 Google chrome is the default browser , you can change it in the .env file with you preferable browser.exe
 # How to run :
-executable program avilable in the release section
+executable program avilable in the release section (Only supporting chrome in its the default path)